domaineval/DomainEval/README.md

 Once your pull request is accepted, we will update the [Leaderboard](https://domaineval.github.io/leaderboard.html) with your results.

 Tips:
 You can also try [Codabench](https://benchmark.icip.org.cn/competitions/46), which we provide, to evaluate model inference results.
 Currently, we only support calculating the pass@1 results for a single model with a sampling count of N=1.
+Please do not submit results from multiple models simultaneously.